Ben Affleck: Relationship with Jennifer Garner

 Affleck was married to actress Jennifer Garner from 2005 to 2018.
 They began dating in August 2004, having established a friendship on the sets of Pearl Harbor (2001) and Daredevil (2003).
 They were married on June 29, 2005, in a private Turks and Caicos ceremony.
 Victor Garber, who officiated the ceremony, and his partner, Rainer Andreesen, were the only guests.
-Affleck and Garner have three children together: daughters Violet Anne (born December 2005) and Seraphina Rose Elizabeth (born January 2009), and son Samuel Garner (born February 2012).
+Affleck and Garner have three children together.

 They publicly announced their separation in June 2015, with Affleck continuing to live in a guesthouse at the family home until mid-2017.
-They jointly filed for divorce in April 2017, seeking joint physical and legal custody of their children, and it was finalized in October 2018.
+They jointly filed for divorce in April 2017, seeking joint physical and legal custody of their children.
+They jointly hired a mediator to help them negotiate a financial settlement and the divorce was finalized in October 2018.
 In 2020, Affleck described the divorce as "the biggest regret of my life" and "a painful experience, even if you're on the best possible terms and you agree it's the best choice."

 While Affleck believes paparazzi attention is "part of the deal" of stardom, he has spoken out against photographs taken at his private residence and paparazzi interest in his children specifically, who he says became the "big money" draw for photographers waiting outside his home.
 In 2013, Affleck and Garner hosted an event for lawmakers at their home in support of a bill that would protect celebrities' children from harassment by photographers; their six-year-old daughter made a speech about her personal experiences.
 Garner also testified before the California Assembly Judiciary Committee in support of the bill, which later became law.
-Despite the legislation, photographers still regularly wait outside their children's school and police assistance is sometimes required.
+Despite the legislation, photographers still regularly waited outside their children's school and police assistance was sometimes required.
 In 2014, Affleck argued in favor of United Kingdom-style legislation that requires media outlets to blur children's faces in published photos.
 He has said there are "real practical dangers" involved in paparazzi attention, citing Garner's longtime stalker, Steven Burky, who was arrested in December 2009 while trying to blend in with paparazzi outside their daughter's preschool.
-He was charged with two counts of stalking, to which he pleaded not guilty by reason of insanity.
+Burky was charged with two counts of stalking, to which he pleaded not guilty by reason of insanity.
 In March 2010, he was ruled insane, sent to California's state mental hospital, and ordered to stay away from the Affleck-Garner family for 10 years if released.